 Chateau de Chambord

 The castle is even more spectacular up close, where a pair of huge winding staircases lead to the top floors where visitors can wander through palatial rooms with high vaulted ceilings, and out onto the terrace to admire the exquisite architecture up close and enjoy a panoramic view of the entire estate.
-It’s easy to see why Chateau de Chambord is considered one of the best castles in Loire Valley.
+It’s easy to see why Chateau de Chambord is considered one of the best castles of the Loire Valley.

 Once the visit is wrapped up, be sure to head to the nearby Biscuiterie de Chambord shop to nibble on some of their famous cookies and sip Chambord liqueur.
 If there’s one place in the world to sample the sweet drink, it’s the place it was named after!